Elizabeth Bellamy: Sir Edwin Partridge and birth of daughter

 The marriage is unhappy from the start, and Lawrence does not wish to consummate the relationship.
 He later angrily asks his valet Thomas whether he thinks that Lawrence is homosexual.
-Lawrence 'arranges' for his publisher, the much older Sir Edwin Partridge, to make love to Elizabeth at a soiree the couple host.
+Lawrence 'arranges' for his publisher, the much older Sir Edwin Partridge, to have sex with Elizabeth at a soiree the couple host.
 During Christmas 1908, Elizabeth informs her parents that her marriage has failed.
 The family solicitor, Sir Geoffrey Dillon, prepares for an annulment of the marriage on the grounds that it has not been consummated.
 However, after an examination by a doctor, it is discovered that Elizabeth is three to four months pregnant and she is forced by her father to divulge the identity of the father.
 Lawrence is sent abroad with an allowance, and the Greenwich house is sold.

 Later, Elizabeth gives birth to a daughter, Lucy Elizabeth, in a London nursing home.
 To avoid scandal, and since Lawrence is the legal father, he is asked to attend the baby's christening.
 Following the ceremony, he is never heard from again.
 Elizabeth, lacking maternal feelings, is indifferent to the baby and content to have Lucy be brought up in the nursery by Sarah and the servants.